 Are you feeling a little blue?

 Not to worry!
 Eating a healthy and nutritionally balanced diet can add a spring to your step.
 There are plenty of mood enhancing nutrients in the foods that we eat.
-Foods rich in vitamins, minerals and fatty acids are not only great for your overall health; many boast mood boosting properties that can reduce anxiety, increase happiness and combat depression.
+Foods rich in vitamins, minerals and fatty acids are not only great for your overall health; many boast mood boosting properties that can reduce anxiety and increase happiness.

 See if the following nutrients are part of your diet already…